Skip to main content

 User API applications

-An API application's token has access to the same data as the user that created it.
+An API application's access token has access to the same data as the user that created it.
 An access token with read-write permissions, for example, can update the same content (questions, answers, comments) as the user.

 To access the user API application management page, click your avatar (profile picture) at the top of the page.
 Click Settings, then API applications (under the "APPS & INTEGRATIONS" heading).
+The API application page has two parts: an upper section to create new API applications, and a table of existing API applications below.

 To create a new user API application, enter an API application name and your site's Domain.
 Click Create API application.
 Your new API application will appear in the "Active API applications" table.